 Isaiah speaks to Pentecostals and Seekers.
-And the world.
+Isaiah speaks to the world.
 The faithful remnant prays for deliverance from Babylon.
-The LORD promises it.
+The LORD promises deliverance from Babylon.

 VERSE 1.
 “Listen to me, you who follow after righteousness, you who seek the LORD.
 Look to the rock you were cut from, and to the quarry you were dug from.

 NLT translation.
 Listen to me, all who hope for deliverance— all who seek the LORD!
 Consider the rock from which you were cut, the quarry from which you were mined.

 Listen to me.
 Isaiah is speaking to two groups: